chocolatey/choco-wiki/FeaturesSynchronize.md

 # Synchronize with Programs And Features (Licensed Editions Only)

 Chocolatey maintains its own state of the world, while Windows maintains the state of Programs and Features.
-If an application is upgraded or uninstalled outside of Chocolatey, such as is the case with Google Chrome and its auto updating utility, Chocolatey doesn't know about the change.
-The synchronize feature keeps Chocolatey's state in sync with Programs and Features, removing possible system-installed state drift.
+If an application is upgraded or uninstalled outside of Chocolatey, such as is the case with Google Chrome and its auto updating utility, Chocolatey open source doesn't know about the change.
+The synchronize features in licensed editions keep Chocolatey's state in sync with Programs and Features, removing possible system-installed state drift.

 * [Automatic Sync (All Licensed Editions)](#automatic-synchronize)
 * [Synchronize Command](#sync-command) (currently Business edition only - check https://chocolatey.org/compare#compare for availability)